Amareteklay/heritage-housing-issues/README.md

 ### User Stories

-* **US1:** As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the the right set of features.(Business Requirement Covered: 1)
+* **US1:** As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the the right set of features.(Business Requirement Covered: BR1)

 * **US2:** As a client, I want to have reliable prediction of the sale price of houses I have inherited so that I can sell them at the maximum total price possible.
+(Business Requirement Covered: BR2)

-* **US3:** As a technical user, I want to learn about the ML steps that were used to arrive at the sale price prediction so that I can understand the model employed.
+* **US3:** As a technical user, I want to learn about the ML steps that were used to arrive at the sale price prediction so that I can understand the model employed.(Business Requirement Covered: BR2)

 * **US4:** As a technical user, I want to know the model performance so that I can ensure that the predictions are reliable.
+(Business Requirement Covered: BR2)

 * **US5:** As a client, I want to get a dashboard so that I can display the results of the prediction on a standalone app.

 * **US6:** As a user, I want to have interactive input widgets so that I can provide real-time house data and predict the sale price.
+(Business Requirement Covered: BR2)

 * **US7:** As a user, I want to see relevant plots so that I can visualize the relationships between sale price and other features.
+(Business Requirement Covered: BR1)

 * **US8:** As a user, I want to have access to the data cleaning and preparation pipeline so that I can quickly predict sale price without reinventing the wheel.